20 Ways to Prevent a Data Breach [Urgent Data Protection For Businesses]

 - Telephone number

-- Biometric information (iris/palm scans, fingerprints, and other biologic identifiers)
+- Biometric information (iris/palm scans, finger scans, and other biologic identifiers)

 - Medical records and related health information